A Unique Prototype – The Second Weems Made

 First Weems prototype Smithsonian

 An all-silver cased Longines Weems prototype, the very first they made and the watch of the creator P.V.H Weems.
 It now lies in the Smithsonian missing its crown.
 The small 18.5mm inner chapter ring, the unique pin set plunger and the registration mark on the ‘I’ of Longines clearly identify the unique properties of the piece.
-It also confirms that the same watch featured in Weems first Air Navigation book published in 1931.
+It also confirms that the same watch featured in Weems first Air Navigation book published in September 1931.
 Image – Smithsonian.

-It is important to note that Longines had already developed dual time pocket watches for the Egyptian and Turkish markets using a modified 18.69N calibre first patented in 1911.
-Their own archive records clearly note the repurposing of Turkish 18.69N pocket watch movements destined for the agent Nacib Djezvidjian.
+It is important to note that Longines had already developed dual time pocket watches for the Egyptian and Turkish markets using a modified dual time 18.69N calibre first patented in 1911.
+Their own archive records clearly note the repurposing of Turkish 18.69N pocket watch movements originally destined for the agent Nacib Djezvidjian.

 Longines Nacib Djezvidjian